 Master of Music in Performance

 The Master of Music in Performance is designed to assist students desiring a career as a performing artist to realize those goals by offering a concentrated study of their performance area.
 Entrance into this program is selective and is predicated on the ability of the applicant to have the performance potential necessary to actively pursue a professional performance career.
 The program can be completed in two years, and tuition is comparable to state universities.
-Some classes are offered in a hybrid format, which combines both classroom and online instruction.

 Upon completion of the Master of Music in Performance degree, the graduate should be able to demonstrate:

 - The ability to perform as a soloist and in ensembles with distinctive skill

 - Demonstrable understanding of musical interpretations communicated through performance in the student’s chosen field of study.

 - Extended knowledge and experience in the area of studio teaching and rehearsal settings, including conceptual and practical applications of practices that support learning

 - An extensive knowledge of literature in the area of the student’s medium sufficient for performance needs.